zasadnyy-inc/v-zasadnyy-com/app/_posts/2012-11-04-abs-maven-eclipse-integration.markdown

 ![image]({{site.baseurl}}/img/posts/abs-maven-eclipse-integration/eclipse-maven-abs.png)

-Hello, today I'd like to describe process of integration commonly used library for emulation action bar in old Android versions - [ActionBarSherlock](http://actionbarsherlock.com/) into maven - eclipse project.
+Hello, today I'd like to describe a process of integration commonly used library for emulation action bar in old Android versions - [ActionBarSherlock](http://actionbarsherlock.com/) into maven - Eclipse project.
-In a result we'll get project with:
+In a result we'll get a project with:

 - support of Action Bar Sherlock
 - support of integration tests as a separate project
-- configured maven build and release targets
+- configured Maven build and release targets
-- configured eclipse for develop and debug
+- configured Eclipse for develop and debug

 This is my first post, so don't be too critical :)

-At first lets create empty Android mvn project.
-In order to compleate this steap we'll need:
+At first let's create empty Android mvn project.
+In order to complete this step we'll need:

 - [JDK 1.6+](http://www.oracle.com/technetwork/java/javase/downloads/jdk7u9-downloads-1859576.html) installed as required for Android development
 - [Android SDK](http://developer.android.com/intl/ru/sdk/index.html) installed r17+ , preferably with all platforms
 - [Maven 3.0.3+](http://maven.apache.org/download.html) installed

-If you'll use eclipse for a development, you'll also need:
+If you use Eclipse for development, you'll also need:

-- eclipse with [m2e](http://eclipse.org/m2e/) plugin installed
+- Eclipse with [m2e](http://eclipse.org/m2e/) plugin installed

-At first lets create android project using akquinet [android-archetypes](https://github.com/akquinet/android-archetypes).
-In result we'll get sample project with configured release targets and integration tests project.
-Copy to terminal following code, replacing highligted lines with your values:
+At first let's create Android project using akquinet [android-archetypes](https://github.com/akquinet/android-archetypes).
+In a result, we'll get a sample project with configured release targets and integration tests project.
+Copy following code to the terminal, replacing highligted lines with your values:

 ```shell mark:5-7
 mvn archetype:generate \